nestybox/sysbox/docs/developers-guide/debug.md

 (e.g. goroutines).
 In consequence, in this document i will be focusing on Delve debugger, which is not as feature-rich as the regular GDB, but it fully supports Golang's runtime.
-Luckily, most of the existing Delve instructions fully match GDB ones, so i will mainly concentrate on those that (slightly) deviate.
+Luckily, most of the existing Delve instructions fully match GDB ones, so I will mainly concentrate on those that (slightly) deviate.

 -   Installation: